 As the national leader and voice of the contract security industry, NASCO is constantly interacting with Congress, federal agencies, state legislators, regulators, the courts, and the media on a variety of industry related issues.
 NASCO also works closely with state associations, business groups, contractor organizations, and security organizations on mutual issues of concern.

-NASCO continued to maintain its contact with state regulators through its participation in the International Association of Security and Investigative Regulators (IASIR).
-And for the fifth straight year, NASCO was the lead sponsor of the annual IASIR conference that took place in October in Scottsdale.
-In addition, NASCO continued to work with John Jay College of Criminal Justice to update and improve the electronic database of State security officer licensing laws, regulations, and polices that John Jay created for NASCO in 2017.
+Also at the state level, NASCO continued to work with the John Jay College of Criminal Justice to update and improve the electronic database of State security officer licensing laws, regulations, and polices that John Jay created for NASCO in 2017.

-NASCO welcomed two new members in 2018, SOS Security and United Security and by the end of the year, NASCO members combined employed over 450,000 security officers in the United States.
+Finally, in 2019, NASCO welcomed Per Mar Security and Diversified Protection Corporation to its membership ranks, and by the end of 2019, NASCO members employed over 450,000 security in the United States.